Debdut/browser-extension/README.md

 - Example, `/Applications/Google\\ Chrome.app/Contents/MacOS/Google\\ Chrome`
 - Do that for every browser

-Similarly, you can change the starting pages in browsers by changing `--start-url` varibale in `reload:<browser>` command
+Similarly, you can change the starting pages in browsers by changing `--start-url` varibale in `reload:<browser_name>` command

 Content Scripts, Popup and Options Page support React